khanhdo05/classical-encryption/README.md

 ### Run Cipher program

-1. At the root directory, run `java -cp target/classical-encryption-1.0.jar edu.grinnell.csc207.main.Cipher -encode -caesar hello x` to encode caesar mode hello by key x
+1. At the root directory, run

+- `java -jar target/classical-encryption-1.0.jar -encode -caesar hello x` to encode caesar mode hello by key x

 2. Change the above command to your need.

 - "-encode" or "-decode"